Berry Rich Smoothie

 - Freezer and blender friendly

-No added sugar—just fruit-forward flavor
+- No added sugar—just fruit-forward flavour

 Ingredients (Serves 2)